prameshnamidu/IT1214-Warehouse-Inventory-System/README.md

 This is a simple Warehouse Inventory Management System using Java Collections Framework

-//How to compile and run

-javac Item.java
-javac Inventory.java
+# Warehouse Inventory Management System

+## Description
+This is a Java-based Warehouse Inventory System using ArrayList.
+It allows users to manage items efficiently.

+## Features
+- Add items
+- Remove items
+- Update quantity
+- Search items
+- Display all items

+## How to Run

 javac Warehouse.java
 java Warehouse

-//Sample
-Warehouse Inventory System
+## Sample Output

 1 Add Item
 2 Remove Item
 3 Update Quantity
-4 Search by ID
+4 Search Item
-5 Search by Name
-6 Display Items
+5 Display All Items
-7 Exit
+6 Exit

-Enter choice: 1

-Enter ID: I001
-Enter Name: Pen
-Enter Quantity: 50
-Enter Price: 100

-Item added successfully